 Have Potty Break Supplies Stocked by the Door

 Keeping a flashlight, collar, or harness (as your puppy should be naked in their crate), leash, and poop bags right by the door to go outside will save you a lot of frustration in the middle of the night.
 You don't want to have to turn on all the lights and rustle around trying to find these things when you're tired.
 It also increases the chances your pup will potty inside while waiting for you.

 Accidents Can (and Probably Will) Happen

 While potty training accidents can be simply a result of something breaking down in the training process, it's also possible that they could be an indication of an underlying medical problem.
 If simple and consistent changes in the potty training process don't resolve the issues, or if they are happening frequently, it's definitely time for an exam with your veterinarian to see if there may be a medical problem.
-Read about possible medical reasons your puppy might be having pee and poo accidents in our article "Potty Training Problems for Puppies and How to Prevent Accidents."
+Read about possible medical reasons your puppy might be having pee and poo accidents.

 While Finnegan never had an accident in his crate at nighttime (thanks to consistent preemptive bathroom breaks), he did have an accident one early morning not long after his first pee break outside.
 While his owner got ready in the other room, his body language signals for having to go poo went unnoticed.
 Watch how he paces and spins in circles before having his accident, and see how his owner responds without showing (outward) frustration: